310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dream_days_and_hero.md

 {% bubble Chiaki awkward %}
 <th>(…Wait, no. I’ve already graduated from Yumenosaki.)</th>

-<th>(I do sometimes visit the Basketball Club as an alumni, but I don’t think I should frequent my visits when I’m a graduate.)</th>
+<th>(I do sometimes visit the Basketball Club as an alumnus, but I don’t think I should frequent my visits when I’m a graduate.)</th>

 <th>(After all… My days in the club — My days in Yumenosaki Academy are already over.)</th>
 {% endbubble %}